MAIN SECTIONS

 olppaemi-gwa

-Information is based on dictionaries and other sources.
+Information is from dictionaries and other sources.
 Species list may not be current.
-Korean glosses are only tentative.
+Korean glosses are tentative.
 Comments and corrections welcome.
+Hover over Green Lettering Green lettering at this site hides a tool tip with glosses, further explanations, etc. Hover cursor to reveal. to see additional information.

 In everyday language, the broad term for all kinds of owl is フクロウ fukurō (occasionally フクロ fukuro), written with the character .
-As an official species name フクロウ fukurō refers to Strix uralensis, the Ural Wood Owl.
+As a species name フクロウ fukurō ornithologically refers to Strix uralensis, the Ural Wood Owl.

 More strictly, owls in Japanese can be divided into: